Education, Culture, and Society, MSEd

 |EDUC 6490||Master's Seminar in Education, Culture, and Society (Spring)||.5|

 |Anthropology and Education|

 |American Education Reform: History, Policy, Practice|

 Master's Research Paper

 Methods courses prepare students in both the practical and theoretical implications of collecting, interpreting, analyzing and presenting data on the human condition broadly (and education/learning in particular.

-Students with interest in qualitative traditions tend to enroll in EDUC 682 Qualitative Modes of Inquiry (offered Fall, Spring and Summer) while those interested in quantitative traditions enroll in EDUC 667 Introductory Statistics for Educational Research (offered Fall, Spring and Summer).
+Students with interest in qualitative traditions tend to enroll in EDUC 6460 Qualitative Methods: Principles and Techniques (offered Fall, Spring and Summer) while those interested in quantitative traditions enroll in EDUC 6667 Introductory Statistics for Educational Research (offered Fall, Spring and Summer).
 Students are encouraged to discuss other options with their faculty advisors.

 Electives must be graduate level and taken for a letter grade.
 Students should determine elective courses in conference with their faculty advisors to ensure they align with the Planned Program of Study.
 With faculty advisor approval, electives may potentially be taken in Education, Culture, and Society (ECS), other GSE programs, or from graduate programs across the university.

 Students seeking the Community Action and Social Change Concentration must dedicate three CUs as described as follows: the student will complete 2 Community Concentration Electives; 1 Academically Based Community Service (ABCS) course; and an aligning topic for the master's paper, and has thus meet all requirements of the Community Action and Social Change Concentration.
 A list of suggested electives is available in the program.
 ABCS courses are offered through the Netter Center and must be 5000 level or higher.